unixerius/DSO/README.md

 # Workstation setup.

+## Requirements

+Students are required to bring their own laptop.

+The laptop should be somewhat recent, built in or after 2020.

+* It must have 8GB of RAM, or more.
+* It needs at least 50GB of free storage space.
+* It should have either an Intel i5/i7/i9, AMD Ryzen, or Apple Silicon (ARM) CPU.

 ## Overview

 In order to prepare your laptop for the "Introduction to DevSecOps" class, you will need to install a virtual machine with tools.
 I have prepared everything for you, all the hard work's been done.
 You just need to follow a few steps, after installing one or two pieces of software.